 With your new menu item selected, have a look at the properties area on the right:

 We'll need IDs for the menu items.
 Type favourites_page as the ID.
 For the title, click the Pick a Resource button to the right of the title area.
-Then select the favourites string resource you set up:
+Then select the favourites string resource you set up in the previous lesson:

 Click OK and your layout will update with your new title:

 The title will appear only if a menu item is pushed to the Overflow Menu.
 It is pushed to the Overflow Menu if there is not enough room on the toolbar.
 But only if you have specified this in the showAsAction property.
-Click inside of this property to see the following box appear:
+Click inside of this property to see the following box appear in earlier versions of Android Studio:

 Select the one for ifRoom.
 This means that the item will appear on the toolbar if there is room for it, otherwise it will get pushed to the Overflow Menu.
 The never means that it will never appear on the toolbar but always on the Overflow Menu; always means it will always appear on the toolbar; withText means that the title you add will always be displayed.
 (The collpaseActionView item is used with something called an Action Layout.
 We won't be using these.)